|Year of offer||2019|

 |Subject level||Graduate coursework|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-This subject provides an overview of the horticultural industry from plant production to plant use in the landscape.
-It introduces plant propagation techniques and plant production systems, site analysis (with specific reference to the properties of urban soils and related issues affecting plant performance), plant quality, planting techniques, plant establishment, water management issues, and plant maintenance activities during production and at planting that are required for designed landscapes to succeed.
+This subject provides an overview of the horticultural industry from plant production to installation and establishment of plants in the landscape.
+It introduces plant propagation techniques and plant growing systems; site analysis, with specific reference to the properties of urban soils and related issues affecting plant performance; plant quality; planting techniques; plant establishment; water delivery and management issues; and the plant maintenance activities during production and at planting that are required for designed landscapes to succeed.

 Intended learning outcomes

 At the conclusion of this subject students should be able to:

 - Describe methods of propagating and producing landscape plants

 - Assess and analyse sites for planting

 - Describe the requirements for successful plant establishment